 Where the real fun comes in is in the narrative, which plays out in two ways.
 There's the structured side, where every so often you'll be asked to make decisions that may improve or hinder your chances of survival.
 And then there's the natural story you create for yourselves, as you're forced to decide, for example, whether it's worth sacrificing a crew member for the greater good.

-Hades is the first early access title to ever make our best PC game list.
+Hades was the first early access title to ever make our best PC game list.
 It's an action-RPG developed by the team behind Bastion, Transistor and Pyre.
 You play Zagreus, son of Hades, who's having a little spat with his dad, and wants to escape from the underworld.
 To do so, Zagreus has to fight his way through the various levels of the underworld and up to the surface.
 Along the way, you’ll pick up “boons” from a wide range of ancient deities like Zeus, Ares and Aphrodite, which stack additional effects on your various attacks.
 Each level is divided into rooms full of demons, items and the occasional miniboss.

 As Hades is a “roguelike” game, you start at the same place every time.
 With that said the items you collect can be used to access and upgrade new weapons and abilities that stick between sessions.
 Hades is on this list not for any reason other than it’s super accessible and very, very fun.
 You can jump in for 30 minutes and have a blast, or find yourself playing for hours.
-It's been in early access for well over a year at this point, and is tremendously polished, with a full release expected in the latter half of 2020.

 Half-Life: Alyx feels like a miracle.
 After 13 years away from the franchise, Valve delivered a genuinely thrilling prequel to Half-Life 2 while also charting new territory for VR gameplay.
 The gravity gloves, its key new feature, is the closest I’ve ever felt to having telekinetic powers.
 It gives you multiple movement options so you don’t get sick trotting around the expansive environments.
 Oh yeah, and it’s also absolutely terrifying, banking on the claustrophobic nature of VR.
 There’s no looking away when a facehugger leaps at you from the dark, or when a horrifically deformed zombie gets in your face.
 It might sound a bit hyperbolic, but Alyx might end up being one of the most important titles of this generation.
 Building a big-budget game for a niche VR market doesn’t make much sense for most companies, but for Valve, it’s Tuesday.

 Nier Automata takes the razor-sharp combat of a Platinum Games title and puts it in a world crafted by everyone's favorite weirdo, Yoko Taro.
 Don't worry, you can mostly just run, gun and slash your way through the game, but as you finish, and finish and finish this one, you'll find yourself pulled into a truly special narrative, that's never been done before and will probably never be done again.
-It's fair to say that the PC release, as is unfortunately often the case, wasn't exactly the best and is still remarkably lacking in options, but it's at least stable now, and trust us when we say this one is unmissable.
+It's fair to say that the new PC release, as is unfortunately often the case, wasn't exactly the best and is still remarkably lacking in options, but it's at least stable now, and trust us when we say this one is unmissable.

 Many were ready to write off the Resident Evil series after the disaster that was Resident Evil 6.
 What started as the horror game on the original PlayStation had become a bloated mess of an action game.
-Instead of throwing the whole franchise in the trash and forgetting about it, Capcom took a hard look at what wasn't working, which -- surprise! -- was basically everything, and thoroughly rebooted the formula.
+Instead of throwing the whole franchise in the trash and forgetting about it, Capcom took a hard look at what wasn't working, which — surprise! — was basically everything, and thoroughly rebooted the formula.
 Borrowing from Kojima's PT and, in some ways, Creative Assembly's Alien: Isolation, Resident Evil 7: Biohazard is horror through powerlessness.
 For the majority of the game, you're basically unable to do anything but run from or delay your foes.
 And that's what makes it so good.